Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Definitions and details of simulation

-The details of our lattice setup are the following.
-We employ the tree level improved Symanzik gauge action~\cite{Weisz:1982zw} and staggered fermions with the diquark source~\cite{Hands:1999md}, more details about our lattice action can be found in~\cite{Bornyakov:2017txe}.
+The details of our lattice setup are as follows.
+We employ the tree level improved Symanzik gauge action~\cite{Weisz:1982zw} and staggered fermion action.
+We do not include the diquark source~\cite{Hands:1999md} since at temperatures considered in this paper the diquark condensate is zero \cite{Cotter:2012mb}.
+More details about our lattice action can be found in~\cite{Bornyakov:2017txe}.
 We perform simulations on $N_s^3 \times N_t$ lattices at $\beta=1.7$ and fix the scale using the Sommer parameter value $r_0=0.468$~fm.
 The corresponding lattice spacing is approximately $0.062$~fm.
-We consider $N_s=28$ which gives lattice size $L\approx 1.74$~fm and a set of temperatures $T=227, 265, 398$ and 530~MeV corresponding to $N_t=14,12,8$ and~6, respectively.
-The diquark source coupling $\lambda=0.00125$ used in our study is much smaller than the quark mass in lattice units $am_q=0.0125$.
-However, the corresponding pion mass is rather large, $m_{\pi} \approx 800$~MeV.
-We perform our simulations at imaginary quark chemical potential over the range $0< \theta_I < \pi/2$ and at real quark chemical potential over the range $0< \mu_q < 600$~MeV.
+We consider $N_s=28$ which gives lattice size $L\approx 1.74$~fm, and the set of temperatures $T=227, 265, 398$ and 530~MeV corresponding to $N_t=14,12,8$ and~6, respectively.
+We employ the quark mass value in lattice units $am_q=0.0125$, the respective pion mass is rather large, $m_{\pi} \approx 800$~MeV.
+The simulations are performed at imaginary quark chemical potential over the range $0< \theta_I < \pi/2$ with statistics between 2000 and 5000 configurations and at real quark chemical potential over the range $0< \mu_q \lesssim 600$~MeV with statistics between 1000 and 3000 configurations.
+For temperature $T=265$~MeV statistics was increased at imaginary $\mu_q$ up to 24000 configurations.

-In this study we explore the cases $T<T_{RW}$ and $T>T_{RW}$ separately, where $T_{RW}$ is the Roberge--Weiss temperature \cite{Roberge:1986mm}.
-The former case is referred to as ``low temperatures'' and the latter---``high temperatures''.